coffee2code/get-custom-field-values/DEVELOPER-DOCS.md

 #### Arguments:

 * `$show` _(filter)_ :
 Whether the shortcode builder metabox should be shown when an author is creating or editing a post.
-By default, this is primarily dependent on whether the author has the 'publish_posts' capability or not.
+By default, this is primarily dependent on whether the author has the 'unfiltered_html' capability or not.

 #### Example: